aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

             return self.make_closure(code, t.name)

-The new `CodeGen` for this new code object requires a subscope of the current scope -- previously computed by the scope analyzer, recovered by `self.scope.get_child(t)`.
+The new `CodeGen` for this new code object requires a subscope of the current scope---previously computed by the scope analyzer, recovered by `self.scope.get_child(t)`.

         def sprout(self, t):